core-interaction/core-interaction.github.io/topic/everything/index.md

 {% include details.html summary='1960 or 1989?' content='1960!' %}

-{% comment %} Women computers. {% endcomment %}
+{% include figure.html src='harvard.jpg' caption='The “Harvard Computers” in the late 1800s.' credit='https://en.wikipedia.org/wiki/Harvard_Computers#/media/File:Astronomer_Edward_Charles_Pickering%27s_Harvard_computers.jpg' %}

 Before this time, the term *computer* usually referred to a person, not a machine—someone who would *compute* (solve) math problems.

-It is worth noting these [were often women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were often underpaid compared to men in the field—even though many would go on to maintain and operate the early mechanical/electronic computers after WWII.
+It is worth noting these [were often women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were underpaid compared to men in their field—and many would go on to operate the early mechanical/electronic computers.

 {% comment %} UNIVAC. {% endcomment %}